PartnerAfrica Project „AGTIWAS“

 - Implementation of first trainings in Senegal and Rwanda

-Founded in 1980, the African Water Association (AfWA) is an association that brings together institutions, companies, and operators working in the water, sanitation, and environment sectors in Africa.
+Founded in 1980, the African Water and Sanitation Association (AfWASA) is an association that brings together institutions, companies, and operators working in the water, sanitation, and environment sectors in Africa.
 It develops programs and supports knowledge exchange in sustainable water management through the development and management of professional networks and advocacy groups.
 Based in Abidjan, Côte d’Ivoire, AfWA has about 130 members and is active in 43 African countries.

 An external consultant acts as a so-called long-term expert for the project.
 She manages the project, advises the partner association and serves as a contact person for German companies.
 At the GWP office in Berlin, the technical management supports the project.